The Business Use of Data

 Using modern technology, however, we can automate monitoring for some or all stages of production.
 We can design the system to provide alerts when any element in the system lags performance targets.
 We can even automate response to alerts, taking human response time out of the equation.
 For example, automated systems can generate orders for supplies feeding the line based on inventory levels and approved production orders.

 Applying data analytics, we can improve the process even further.
-In some circumstances, we can use data analytics to project potential lags or slowdowns even before they occur, and automate response to ensure the production slowdown never happens.
+In some circumstances, we can use data analytics to project potential lags or slowdowns even before they occur and automate responses to ensure the production slowdown never happens.

-When we apply similar methodology to the distribution aspect of the business, we realize similar results.
+When we apply a similar methodology to the distribution aspect of the business, we realize similar results.

 Improve Product Quality

 Defective products slow down the entire business supply chain, including distribution.
-When the customer rejects product, the supplier absorbs the cost of unplanned logistics and accounting corrections.
-Conversely, when we produce products to specification, and deliver without damage, these inefficiencies and unplanned costs go away.
+When the customer rejects products, the supplier absorbs the cost of unplanned logistics and accounting corrections.
+Conversely, when we produce products to specification and deliver without damage, these inefficiencies and unplanned costs go away.

-Collection and analysis of data at key points in the production through distribution chain can help rid the system of these unplanned events and resulting profit erosion.
-In the production process, strategic sensor placement allows continuous measurement of critical aspects of the product that contribute to quality, for example dimensional data.
+The collection and analysis of data at key points in the production through the distribution chain can help rid the system of these unplanned events and resulting profit erosion.
+In the production process, strategic sensor placement allows continuous measurement of critical aspects of the product that contribute to the quality, for example, dimensional data.